squats for elderly

 If you try and do 100 squats you'll probably feel lots of fatigue and pain in your legs long before you get to 100.

 Essentially you should do as many squats as is needed until you feel some level of fatigue in them.
-That fatigue is an indicator that your are placing stress on your muscles and they will therefore adapt, grow and become stronger.
+That fatigue is an indicator that you are placing stress on your muscles and they will therefore grow and become stronger.

-Will bodyweight squats be enough to get stronger?
+Will bodyweight squats be enough to get stronger and an elderly person?

 At first, yes most likely.
 But remember I said about your body being extremely adaptive?
-After sometime of doing body weight squats regularly your body will adapt that level of stress and then settle.
+After sometime of doing body weight squats regularly your body will adapt that level of stress and then stop adapting.

 This study looked at 15 older adults who needed help to perform general daily activities and placed them into a 12 week bodyweight squatting programme.
 It concludes that Group-based body-weight squat exercise in physically frail older adults improves muscle mass and strength.